 I heart brand.
 The proper expression of any brand brings a halo effect of professionalism, honesty and optimism.
 Brands like Harley-Davidson, Starbucks, and North Face keep finding different ways to have fun within their very narrow brand voices.
 And I too, am a brand.
-I’ve been in the ad agency world as a creative for over 25 years now.
-Starting as a writer, moving to art direction, creative leader, creative director and, currently, ECD.
+I’ve been in the ad agency world as a creative director and brand strategist for over 26 years now.
 I am nothing if not energetic, positive and enthusiastic about brand expression.

 Brands are human.
 (Although that doesn’t mean corporations are people.)
 The complexity of fear, love, desire, hope, goals, and many other idiosyncratic details are present within the animal of a well developed brand.
 There are common themes, interpersonal relationships and a host of customer touch points that need to align in order for the brand to walk and talk.
 Many organizations personify brand through a leader within the ranks, others rally around their flagship product or faithful customers to find brand continuity, and yet others hack one together similar to the work of Dr. Frankenstein.